 Transferring to The University of Alabama

 Generic transfer considerations can be found in the UA catalog.
 Additionally, for students in Alabama’s public colleges, the specific courses which transfer from your school can be found on the STARS website.
 When you use this website, please be patient and check all the recommended areas (your school plus The University of Alabama).
 You can only get accurate answers if you take the time to go through all the steps.
-Music therapy students may be eligible for an out-of-state tuition waiver through ACM.

-No one in the School of Music (including Dr. Prickett) is authorized to decide which academic courses will transfer.
+No one in the School of Music is authorized to decide which academic courses will transfer.
 Besides the information on the STARS site, you can obtain a transcript review by applying for admission to The University of Alabama as a music major.
 Upon your acceptance by the university, the College of Arts and Sciences will issue a transcript review, stating what courses you have already taken would transfer toward a music therapy degree.
 This is your official statement of which courses have transferred.
 It is possible to appeal a course or two, but these statements are generally accurate, especially if you are transferring from another Alabama institution.

 Transferring Music Credits